 - Self-Guided River & Waterfall Trail Hikes: Grab our hiking trail map, our guide to the area’s birds and plant life, your own water bottle and sunscreen, and head down into the gorge hiking at your own pace.

 Biking: Whether you’re looking for a road biking adventure or mountain biking exploration, our country roads and established trails are ideal for pedaling your way through the Columbia River valley enjoying stunning panoramic views.
 All you have to do is bring the bike!
-We have a limited number of beach cruisers available on a first come first served basis.
+We have a limited number of bikes available on a first come first served basis for two hour rentals.
+If you choose to borrow ours please fill out a release at the front desk, grab a helmet and explore.

 Swimming Pool: Our dramatic cliff side swimming pool overlooks the Columbia River Gorge vista.
-Our environmentally friendly saline water purification system uses only pure, natural salt and is gentle on your skin, hair, and eyes.
 Peak Season: Memorial Day weekend through Labor Day.

 Bird Watching: With all upland game species on site as well as raptors and song birds our natural surroundings provide hours of entertainment for bird enthusiasts.

-Lending Library: Curl up with a great book from our lending library, or leave a book of your own if you like, and help us continue to build our diverse, guest-provided library.
+Lending Library: Curl up with a great book from our lending library, or leave a book of your own if you like, and help us continue to build our diverse library.

-On the River: Discover Crescent Bar and spend the day on the Columbia River with water ski, Jet Ski and boat rentals.
+On the River: Discover Crescent Bar and spend the day on the Columbia River with water ski, Jet Ski and boat rentals when river levels allow.

 Rock Climbing: A favorite spot for locals and guests alike, The Feathers at Frenchmam Coulee features short basalt columns resembling feathers.